 - From Pragmatism to Neoliberalism: The Remaking of Ontario's Politics and Administrative State.
 Toronto: University of Toronto Press, forthcoming.

-- The End of Expansion?
-The political economy of Canadian Provinces and Territories in a neo-liberal era, ed. (with Charles Smith).
+- Transforming Provincial Politics: The Political Economy of Canada's Provinces and Territories in the Era of Neoliberalism, ed. (with Charles Smith).
 Toronto: University of Toronto Press, forthcoming.

 - “Neoliberalism and the Ontario State: Organizing Austerity in Historical Perspective.”
 In Divided Province: Ontario Politics in the Age of Neoliberalism, ed.
 Greg Albo and Bob MacDermid.
 Toronto: University of Toronto Press, forthcoming.